Amourspirit/python_libre_pythonista_ext/README.md

 ## What is LibrePythonista?

+### Intro

 LibrePythonista brings the power of Python analytics into LibreOffice Calc.
 Use it to process data in Calc with Python code.
 You type Python directly into a cell via the code edit window, the Python calculations runs locally, and your results are displayed in the sheet.

 ![500](https://github.com/user-attachments/assets/0493c94f-4cbf-4262-bc2f-f28ed4082906)

 LibrePythonista comes with a core set of Python libraries.
 Use Python libraries to simplify your data analysis, find patterns and hidden insights, and visualize your data with plots.

+### Features

+LibrePythonista is a powerful tool for data analysis and visualization in LibreOffice Calc.
+It allows you to:

+- Run Python code directly in a Calc cell
+- Use Python libraries like Pandas, Matplotlib, and NumPy
+- Install other python packages using a built-in package manager
+- Create Data frames and Series
+- Create custom graphs and charts
+- Use Python to process data in Calc
+- Use Python to automate tasks in Calc
+- Use Python to create custom functions in Calc
+- And much more

 ## Watch the Introduction Video